 This means many people don’t know how to budget, save, or invest wisely.
 For young people and people just starting out, learning these important skills from financial advice websites is a big step towards gaining control of your finances.

-So, when I say financial education for beginners, I’m referring to learning the basics.
+So when I talk about smart money habits, I’m referring to learning the basics.
 That’s where we need to begin!
 As I just mentioned, only 24% of young people (specifically single mothers and engaged couples) actually KNOW the proper way to handle money.
 Without this knowledge, it’s easy to make mistakes like spending too much or not saving for what’s ahead.

 The majority of people live paycheck to paycheck, stressed about bills and unexpected expenses.
 But with the right habits, anyone can take control of their money and start working toward financial independence.